lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning_updated.md

 ---

 #### **2. Logical Reasoning**
-The added information is a logical premise or consequence given some mutual knowledge that the author can expect from most readers.
-In the following example, the author can expect most readers to know that you do not have to buy something if you already possess it.
+The added information is a logical premise or consequence of the rest of the text.
+In the following example, the fact that you do not have to buy something, if you already possess it can be logically inferred by most readers.

 **Example:**
 *How_To_Shorten_a_Bike_Chain.txt*